The Board of Trustees is the highest decision-making body of PHISO.

 1. Nassef Manabilang Adiong, PhD is the Founder of Co-IRIS (International Relations and Islamic Studies Research Cohort) and PHISO (Philippine International Studies Organization).
 Editor of the following international journals and book series:

-– International Journal of Islam in Asia (BRILL, forthcoming)
+– International Journal of Islam in Asia (Brill Publishers)

-– Global South Journal of International Studies (work-in-progress)
+– Global South Journal of International Studies (in progress)

 – Islam and International Relations series (Gerlach Press)

 – Islam and Global Studies series (Palgrave Macmillan)